dsc-courses/dsc80-2023-wi/project3/index.md

 print(counts[['Quarter', 'Count']].head().to_markdown(index=False))
 ```

-displays a string, containig the Markdown representation of the first 5 rows of `counts`, including only the `'Quarter'` and `'Count'` columns (and not including the index).
+displays a string, containing the Markdown representation of the first 5 rows of `counts`, including only the `'Quarter'` and `'Count'` columns (and not including the index).
 You can see how this appears [here](http://rampure.org/dsc80-proj3-test1/#assessment-of-missingness); remember, no screenshots.

 ### Local Setup